BASIC TUTORIAL (NO IMAGES, updated for PS6 v6.7.7)

 Labels button to display the source strength.

-Step 11: Select a legend for plotting isodose lines
+Step 11: Select an isodose legend for plotting isodose lines

 Step 12: Calculate 2D planar and retinal dosimetry

-Dosimetry menu choose Calculate RDAH.
+Dosimetry menu choose Calculate Histogram #1 (RDAH).
 This will calculate the Retina Dose Area Histogram.
+If the text is red, the histogram is currently not valid or has never been calculated.

 Step 14: Print the plan

-You can print documents individually or as a group.
+You can print documents individually, or as a group, to either paper or a .pdf file.

 Printing as a group is more convenient.

-The members of the group to be printed are indicated by the checkboxes below each document in the
+The documents to be included the printed group are indicated by the checkboxes below each document's icon in the

 To print to paper click the

-Print button.
-To print to a .pdf file for paperless archiving or to email to a colleague click the
+To print to a .pdf file (e.g. for paperless archiving or to email to a colleague) click the

 Step 15: Save the plan

-In the OSX Save window navigate to the desired storage location for this patient and click the
+In the MacOS Save window navigate to the desired storage location for this patient and click the

 Step 16: QA review